TBYD-SAC/MaxOne-Wiki/README.md

 All MaxOne systems are covered by the **TBYD Structural License v2.2**.
 Public read-only inspection is always permitted under **Addendum A**.
 Usage, deployment or derivation is only allowed after structural activation.
+Each activation requires a one-time structural protection fee as outlined in `LICENSE_CLASSIFICATION.md` and `PAYMENT.md`.

 ---